Logarithmic Pandharipande--Thomas Spaces and the Secondary Polytope: Computing Euler--Satake characteristics

 \section{Computing Euler--Satake characteristics}

-In this section we compute the Euler--Satake characteristic of $\mathcal{PT}_n(X,\beta)$.
+In this section we compute the Euler--Satake characteristic of $\PTnXbeta$.
 Throughout we use $\chi$ to denote Euler--Satake characteristic with compact support.
 The Euler--Satake characteristic is an invariant of an orbifold closely related to the Euler characteristic of the coarse moduli space.
-Indeed in the case $\mathcal{PT}_n(X,\beta)$ has trivial stabilisers the Euler--Satake characteristic coincides with the Euler characteristic of the associated coarse moduli space.
+Indeed in the case $\PTnXbeta$ is a scheme, the Euler--Satake characteristic coincides with the Euler characteristic.